RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## Furloughs, Hours reduction, etc
 ### Hourly Employees
 Hourly employees may be requested to take a reduction in hours.
-If so, individuals will be assisted in applying for temporary unemployment benefits, if requested.
+If so, individuals will be assisted in applying for temporary unemployment benefits upon request.

 ## PTO
 ### Hourly Employees (at 31.50 rate, only)